- Oops!Something went wrong.Please try again later.

 Giving the lead ruling, Lord Leggatt said that Mr Lloyd’s intention that affected iPhone users could be awarded a uniform sum, without having to prove financial loss or mental distress, was “unsustainable”.

 The judge said: “What gives the appearance of substance to the claim is the allegation that Google secretly tracked the internet activity of millions of Apple iPhone users for several months and used the data obtained for commercial purposes.

 “But on analysis the claimant is seeking to recover damages without attempting to prove that this allegation is true in the case of any individual for whom damages are claimed.

 “Without proof of some unlawful processing of an individual’s personal data beyond the bare minimum required to bring them within the definition of the represented class, a claim on behalf of that individual has no prospect of meeting the threshold for an award of damages.”

-Google’s lawyers said that there was no suggestion the so-called Safari workaround had resulted in any information being disclosed to third parties.
+Google’s lawyers said there is no suggestion the so-called Safari workaround resulted in any information being disclosed to third parties.